 - You are managing an organization and want to create a standard default environment for your team across all projects.

 Domino leverages Docker for compute environments.
 An Environment is a Domino abstraction on top of a Docker image that provides additional flexibility and versioning.
-When Domino starts your run (of a batch script or an interactive session), it creates a Docker container based on the "Environment" associated with your project.
+When Domino starts your run (of a batch script or a workspace session), it creates a Docker container based on the "Environment" associated with your project.
 Each run runs in an isolated Docker container.

 The environment your project will use is set from the project's Settings page.

 The dropdown allows you to select the environment that runs inside this project will use.

 Note: if you do not see the Manage Environments buttons highlighted in the screenshot above, then this feature is not enabled for you.
 Please speak with your system administrator or contact us at firstname.lastname@example.org to enable the ability to manage your environments.

 Clicking the "Manage Environments" button will bring you to a page with a list of existing environments you have access to with an option to create a new environment.

 You'll see the environments you have access to including your Domino deployment's global default as well as environments in use by projects you are a collaborator of and environments owned by organizations you are a member of.

 You can create a new environment using the "Create Environment" link in the top right corner:'

 You'll be asked to name your new environment and define its visibility.
 Administrators will see a third option to have the new environment be available globally (to all users of the deployment):